Article · Feb 13, 2026

 Field: parent_id

-For Bubble.io specifically, the operational habit is:
+For Bubble.io specifically, the operational habits that follow from this:

 • After every batch write, run Finalize Parents on the affected parent type.